telerik/kendo-react/knowledge-base/multiselect-disable-items.md

 title: Disable list items in the MultiSelect component.
 description: An example on how to disable list items in the KendoReact MultiSelect.
 type: how-to
-page_title: Disable items - KendoReact Grid
+page_title: Disable items - KendoReact MultiSelect
 slug: multiselect-disable-items
 tags: disable, list, multiselect
 ticketid: 1620902